enlightware/ferlium/README.md

 * Pattern matching
 * Mutable value semantics (a simplified version of Rust's ownership system)
 * Modules
+* Simple copy-on-write optimisation on arrays to maintain acceptable performance

 ### For developers and integrators

 * A pragmatic language: e.g. provides a mutable value semantics
-* Avoid native code in the IR when not necessary (i.e., no int, bool, etc. explicit there)
+* Avoid re-implementing native types in the IR (i.e., no int, bool, etc. explicit there)
-* Smooth binding with native code (to bring int, bool, etc. on demand)
+* Smooth binding with native Rust code
 * Rich integration possibilities with the native platform (e.g. for platform-managed values)

 ### Scope and non-scope

-The [roadmap](doc/roadmap.md) lists the planned features.
+The [issues](issues?q=is%3Aissue state%3Aopen label%3Aenhancement) list the planned features.

 The following features are out of scope:
 * Dynamic dispatch